Brooklyn Bridge Park: Main Street

 Spanning 4.8 acre of the easternmost section of parkland, underneath the Manhattan Bridge, Main Street opened in December 2002 and was originally operated by NYC Parks.
 It came under the jurisdiction of the Brooklyn Bridge Park Corporation on December 1, 2010.
-Main Street features a nautical-themed playground, a dog run and expansive lawns that provide views of the Manhattan skyline.
+Main Street features a nautical-themed playground, 99 Plymouth Street, a dog run and expansive lawns that provide views of the Manhattan skyline.

 The Main Street portion of the park was renovated in 2015.
 The Main Street renovation included an expanded lawn, an upgraded dog run, improved pedestrian and bicycle circulation, an entry plaza at Washington Street and a rock climbing wall.
+99 Plymouth was renovated to include public bathrooms, office spaces, and a Environmental Education Center.
 The project also entailed the construction of John Street Park, which includes a 13000 ft2 lawn, pathways and a salt marsh.
 In April 2016, a company called the Cliffs opened DUMBO Boulders, a bouldering area at Main Street.
 With a capacity of 250 climbers, it was the largest bouldering facility in North America when it opened.
+In April 2025, the park began formalizing plans for a new community recreation center at the site of the now closed DUMBO Boulders.